 Fall 2016 - Work started to prepare for the new room addition.
 Two trees at the end of the current building were cut down.
 The stumps and old sidewalk were removed.
 The display in the old garage room (current North American Room) were removed in preparation for construction.

 The center continues to build its collection of animal mounts, eggs, and skulls.
 We continue to search for private collections of eggs and mounts that are no longer being used as well as other artifacts.
 Because of limited space, we cannot accept head mounts.
-We are a 501C3 non-profit corporation and our mission is to educate students and adults about wildlife, so any additional specimens we receive will help us to complete our mission.
-Please contact Jim Kerr at 330-301-0019 if you know of any items that could become a part of our displays.
+We are a 501(c)(3) non-profit corporation and our mission is to educate students and adults about wildlife, so any additional specimens we receive will help us to complete our mission.
+Send an e-mail to firstname.lastname@example.org if you have any questions or specimens to donate to our collection.

 The Beaver Creek Wildlife Education Center is operated by unpaid volunteers and is funded completely by grants, local fund-raising events, and donations.
 The Center does not receive any financial support from Ohio State Parks or Federal dollars.

-Visits to the Beaver Creek Wildlife Education Center remain free to the public.
+Visits to the Beaver Creek Wildlife Education Center remain free to the public, but donations are appreciated.